JohnnySusp/LegalFedLLM/README.md

 quorum.
 It becomes `ABORTED` if a sealed Host job fails.
 Late packages and second submissions from the same Client are rejected.

-The first Client may submit and disconnect while the Coordinator continues to wait for the remaining Clients.
+The first Client may submit and disconnect while the Coordinator waits for the remaining Clients.
 The accepted set is frozen before the Host job starts, so late arrivals cannot alter an in-progress distillation job.

 ## Filesystem persistence